vasquezr8/python-api-challenge/README.md

 ### Findings:

 After analyzing the plots and regression lines, I observed trends in how weather variables change with latitude.
-I provided insights into the relationships and highlighted any noteworthy findings.
+I provided insights into the relationships and highlighted any noteworthy findings in the WeatherPy/WeatherPy.ipynb file.

 ## Part 2: VacationPy